canonical/microk8s/docs/build.md

 We can then set the following environment variables prior to building:
  - KUBE_VERSION: kubernetes release to package.
 Defaults to latest stable.
  - ETCD_VERSION: version of etcd.
-Defaults to v3.3.4.
  - CNI_VERSION: version of CNI tools.
-Defaults to v0.7.1.
  - KUBE_TRACK: kubernetes release series (e.g., 1.10) to package.
 Defaults to latest stable.
  - ISTIO_VERSION: istio release.
-Defaults to v1.2.2.
  - KNATIVE_SERVING_VERSION: Knative Serving release.
-Defaults to v0.7.1.
- - KNATIVE_BUILD_VERSION: Knative Build release.
-Defaults to v0.7.0.
  - KNATIVE_EVENTING_VERSION: Knative Eventing release.
-Defaults to v0.7.1.
  - RUNC_COMMIT: the commit hash from which to build runc
  - CONTAINERD_COMMIT: the commit hash from which to build containerd
  - KUBERNETES_REPOSITORY: build the kubernetes binaries from this repository instead of getting them from upstream